 The Centre for Medical Ethics and Law (CMEL) hosted a two-day conference (25-26 August 2017) on compulsory mental health treatment in Hong Kong and the way forward.
 The conference featured philosophical, human rights, legal and medical perspectives.
 The speakers included a judge from the United Kingdom, medical practitioners and academics from the UK, New Zealand, the United States, and Hong Kong.
 The conference was organised by Assistant Professor and Deputy Director of CMEL, Ms Daisy Cheung, who agreed to be interviewed by HKU Legal Scholarship Blog.
+Ms Cheung's report of the event was published in the East Asian Archives of Psychiatry, 2019, volume 29, pp 63-65.

 1. What inspired you to organise this event and what did you hope to achieve?